Techtonica/curriculum/testing-and-tdd/mocking-and-abstraction.md

 #### Independent Practice

-It's an interesting task to implement your own mocking and validation code by hand and teaches you a lot of neat tricks.
-If you're feeling adventurous give that a try!
+You can learn a lot about mocking (and programming in general!) by writing your own mocks.
+If you're feeling adventurous, try rewriting the code block above without using `simple-mock` by writing your own `mockFn`.

 ### Check for Understanding